w5xd/PacketRainGauge/README.md

 useful mainly for
 monitoring the condition of the funnel assembly.
-Direct sunlight on the funnel makes its value not representative of ambient air temperature.
-But the funnel must be mounted in the open to be useful as a rain gauge.
+Direct sunlight on the funnel makes its value not representative of ambient air temperature because the funnel must be mounted in the open to be useful as a rain gauge.

 The gateway's processing of the rainfall messages is not part of this